top of page

 The Mental Load Leadership Rarely Talks About

-May is Mental Health Awareness Month, and while conversations often focus on stress, burnout, and self-care, there is one group I don't think we talk enough about:
+May is Mental Health Awareness Month.
+While discussions often center on stress, burnout, and self-care, one group often overlooked is:

 Leaders.

-The ones expected to motivate others while quietly carrying the concerns, frustrations, fears, and uncertainties of an entire team.
+These are the individuals carrying goals.
+They manage escalations and maintain open-door policies.
+They are expected to motivate others while silently shouldering the concerns, frustrations, fears, and uncertainties of an entire team.

-As recruiters, we get a unique glimpse into this world.
+As recruiters, we gain a unique perspective into this world.

 We sit across from leaders during intake calls and hiring conversations.
-We hear the polished version first — growth plans, hiring needs, strategic initiatives.
+Initially, we hear the polished version — growth plans, hiring needs, and strategic initiatives.

-But if you listen carefully, eventually something else starts to emerge.
+However, if you listen closely, something else begins to surface.

 The exhaustion.